harshmodi266/Online-Food-Delivery-system/Readme.md

 Introduce eco-friendly packaging options.

-Contributors

-Jainam Mochi

-Vidhi Mochi

-Harsh Modi
+Created by Harsh Modi
 Acknowledgments

+gread :- 250 into 235

 Thanks to our project guides, Dr. Jignesh Rami and Dr. Kirit Chokhavala, for their guidance.